PrefectHQ/prefect/docs/ui/overview.md

 Check out the dashboard at http://127.0.0.1:4200
 ```

-When Prefect Orion server is running, you can access the UI at [http://127.0.0.1:4200](http://127.0.0.1:4200).
+When the Prefect API server is running, you can access the UI at [http://127.0.0.1:4200](http://127.0.0.1:4200).

 ![Prefect Orion UI dashboard.](/img/ui/orion-dashboard.png)

-The following sections provide details about Orion UI pages and visualizations:
+The following sections provide details about Prefect UI pages and visualizations:

 - [Dashboard](/ui/dashboard/) provides a high-level overview of your flows, tasks, and deployments.
 - [Flows and Tasks](/ui/flows-and-tasks/) pages let you dig into details of flow runs and task runs.